JanakiGanesh/Image-Processing-using-Deep-Learing/README.md

 * Navigate to **JupyterNotebook/**  subfolder in the Image-Processing-Using-Deep-Learning repository
 * Click the file name (Image-Processing-using-Deep-Learning.ipynb) to view the jupyter notebbok
 * To view the project presentation, select **Presentation/** subfolder in the Image-Processing-Using-Deep-Learning repository
-* To view the data file, select **Data/** subfolder in the Image-Processing-Using-Deep-Learning repository and click on (chest_xray) to view the images

 ## For More Information